 Modern FDw34 woodlands are commonly affected by windthrow, either directly or as a consequence of trees weakened by disease or surface fire.
-Climate change has increased the frequency and intensity of straight-line damaging winds, thus windthrow is expected to continue as an important disturbance and silvicultural consideration.
+According to climate experts, climate change is expected to increase the frequency of storms in Minnesota, but current research shows this will likely translate to greater precipitation and not increases in frequency or intensity of wind events.
 Fire still affects this community to some extent because of the cultural history of burning within the Agassiz basin, but the frequency of surface fire is still considerably less than when these woodlands were integrated with open prairie.
 Commercial logging has had virtually no effect on the tree composition in that these aspen dominated woodlands are managed by coppicing aspen—which is not so different from being coppiced by fire.
 Although still dominated by quaking aspen, today’s woodlands have considerably more bur oak and it appears that the decrease in fire frequency has allowed limited invasion of these sites by jack pine.

 Silvicultural Strategy for re-initiating FDw34 woodlands as would severe surface fire

 Emulating severe fire to favor quaking aspen, jack pine, or bur oak

 Commonly severe fires killed most of the canopy trees in FDw34 woodlands, thus creating open habitat.
 Such fires 1) stimulated quaking aspen suckering and the rapid growth of oak seedling-sprouts, 2) selected for bur oak as fire-resistant residuals, 3) prepared mineral seedbeds that favored jack pine, 4) depleted the site of organic legacy and thus the availability of nitrogen and diminished cation-exchange capacity, and 5) killed advance regeneration of any fire-sensitive, tolerant trees.